Warriors hold off Sixers 106-104 to snap three-game skid - News 12 Now

 Curry struggled to knock down open 3-pointers again but came through from deep with 5:38 left and again with a key baseline 3 at 3:42.
 Matt Barnes hit one a minute later from the opposite corner for a 104-99 lead.

-Green had 20 points, eight assists, eight rebounds and six blocks for the Warriors, who trailed by as many as 16 in the third.
+Green had 20 points with 11 free throws, eight assists, eight rebounds and six blocks for the Warriors, who trailed by as many as 16 in the third.

 Saric had 25 points in the Sixers’ eighth straight loss to Golden State.
 The Warriors’ winning streak in the series matches their longest ever, along with a stretch from Dec.
 16, 1971, to March 11, ’73.